United Arab Emirates

 Many high-end restaurants in Abu Dhabi add a service charge of around 10 percent to the bill, while hotel restaurants may also add a tourism levy of 6 percent.
 These charges are sometimes included in menu prices.
 Tips of 10 percent are customary for waiters.

-Travellers to the UAE should keep in mind strict regulations regarding the consumption of alcohol, meaning the only restaurants that are licensed are in hotels and private clubs.
+Travellers to the UAE should keep in mind strict regulations regarding the consumption of alcohol.
+The only restaurants that are licensed are in hotels and private clubs.
 Some restaurants are segregated into 'family sections' where men and women must sit separately.

 Beach Rotana Brunch City